SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     (swift) var directionToHead = CompassPoint.West
     // directionToHead : CompassPoint = <unprintable value>

-Note that the type of ``directionToHead`` has been inferred from the fact that it was initialized it with one of the possible values of ``CompassPoint``.
+Note that the type of ``directionToHead`` has been inferred from the fact that it was initialized with one of the possible values of ``CompassPoint``.
 Once it is declared as being a ``CompassPoint``, it can be set to a different ``CompassPoint`` value using a shorter dot syntax:

 .. testcode:: enums